Is your Boiler not working?

 You should seek a filter which boasts a reduction in particulate emission to a level around 3mg/Nm3 and below.

-Moreover, with all the reports of the damage which is being done to our planet as of late, it is imperative that you do your part in order to ensure that you are reducing emissions as much as you can.
+Moreover, with all the reports of the damage which is being done to our planet as of late, you must do your part to ensure that you are reducing emissions as much as you can.

-If you consider all of the points in this article then you should have no trouble finding a gas filter which is effective.
+If you consider all of the points in this article, then you should have no trouble finding an effective gas filter.

-There are many reasons why your boiler is not working such as a power cut, frozen condensate pipe, issues with your gas supply, general cold weather or another problem with your boiler that is causing boiler breakdowns.
+There are many reasons why your boiler is not working such as a power cut, hot water not working after the gas turned off, boiler thermostat problems, frozen condensate pipe, issues with your gas supply, general cold weather or another problem with your boiler that is causing boiler breakdowns.

-Gas appliances are regularly fixed by the homeowner however if you are unsure to the reason your boiler is not working and you are not confident in fixing yourself, you should contact a company to help.
+- If your gas boiler doesn’t fire up, it could to do with the gas appliances.
+The homeowner regularly fixes gas appliances; however, if you are unsure to the reason your boiler is not working and you are not confident in fixing yourself, you should contact a company to help.

-We work with UK Home Cover who provide boiler cover and one-off repairs boiler boiler breakdowns.
+We work with UK Home Cover who provide boiler cover and one-off repairs for boiler breakdowns.
 Click the banner below to go to their website.

 What types of boiler breakdown do they cover for your fixed price?